 And the good news is that many of these limited access plans can cost as little as £10 to £50 per month.

-Such an option could be perfect for you if:
+A part-time coworking plan could be perfect for you if:

 - You’re working on your business as a part-time ‘side hustle’

-- You work from home or in a free public workspace (such as a library or cafe) most of the time, but would like somewhere professional to meet clients or investors
+- You work from home or in a free public workspace (such as a library or café) most of the time, but would like somewhere professional to meet clients or investors

 - You work from home or in a public workspace most of the time, but could simply do with a change of scenery every now and again